cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/02/23 Watched cluster lectures C and D
 * 2018/03/06 Read Foster & Gannon to p.
 88
 * 2018/03/07 Researched Pi emulation on OSX
+* 2018/03/12 Learned about shell stuff that doesn't work in makefiles
+* 2018/03/13 Learned about makefiles

 # Practice